-2.2.
-Gaps in the systematic reviews of IoT for monitoring health and well-being literature
+2.2 Gaps in the systematic reviews of IoT for monitoring health and well-being literature

 The reviewed literature exhibits several notable gaps concerning the specific focus of the current research on monitoring and tracking a child's vital signs and location through IoT wearables. he authors came across several key papers that extensively explore IoT-driven healthcare services.
 Nevertheless, the emerging concerns relating to vital signs and location tracking are not covered in these papers.
 There is a noticeable gap in the literature including the need to delve into WBAN applications, tackling issues associated with tracking a child's vitals and also covering aspects of independent mobility and its impact on children's health.
 Most papers available in the literature fail to adopt a child-centric focus, while addressing broader issues associated with the use of smart healthcare technology.
 The introduction of Android healthcare application which uses IoT deviates from the study's emphasis on child safety through IoT health wearables.
 Similarly, some papers highlight IoT's role in healthcare but diverge from this study's specific objectives related to child safety.
 Lastly, while focusing on the concerning trend of children spending excessive time online, some papers emphasize broader implications, which contrasts with this study's specific focus on child safety through IoT health wearables.
+Collectively, these gaps indicate a need for more targeted research addressing child-specific concerns in the context of IoT health wearables.